afqueiruga/nn_1d_pde/Readme.md

 ![networks](paper/CNN_FDM.png)

-and there's opportunity to use them to learn better complicated numerical schemes than we can design by hand.
-However, I'm not fully confident that they'd gives us exactly the right answer, so I tested that out on the easiest problems I could find.
+and there's opportunity to use them to learn complicated numerical schemes that are better than we can design by hand.
+However, I'm not sure what are the bounds on learning physically meaningful patterns, so I tested that out on the easiest problems I could find.

-The initial work was submitted to the machine learning and physical sciences workshop at NeurIPS.
-The paper can be found under (paper/neurips_2019.tex)[paper/neurips_2019.tex].
-Expanding to the other papers
+The initial work was submitted to a conference workshop with the title "Studying Shallow and Deep Convolutional Neural Networks as Learned Numerical Schemes on the 1D Heat Equation and Burgers' Equation".
+The paper source can be found under [paper/neurips_2019.tex](paper/neurips_2019.tex) or [the preprint on arxiv](https://arxiv.org/abs/1909.08142).
+The tag "submission2019" reflect the state of the repository for that submission; this code is still under active research.

 ## Methodology